 That a representative community advisory group be established to act as a conduit for ongoing monitoring of community cohesion.

-That gas companies must develop and implement a social impact management plan for communities, detailing how they will optimise the relationship with a community prior to the grant of any production approvals.
 This plan should be developed in consultation with all landholders, Land Councils and local government to ensure that it meets community needs.
 The regulator must consent to the plan prior to the grant of any production approvals.

 That gas companies be required to develop a social impact management plan that outlines how they intend to develop, obtain and maintain their SLO within communities.
 This must be developed in conjunction with any SIA, and should be implemented prior to the grant of any further production approvals, to ensure that any potential changes can be identified in advance to allow communities time to adapt and prepare for the changes.